mesax1/blog/docs/services.md

 ## How We Work Together

-I offer two primary engagement models designed to fit your specific needs and provide the right level of support for your AI initiatives: a **Subscription Consulting Model** for ongoing guidance and a focused **Hands-On AI Consulting and Development Package** for rapid project execution.
+I offer two primary engagement models designed to fit your specific needs and provide the right level of support for your AI initiatives:

-### Subscription Consulting Model: Your On-Demand AI Expert
+### 1. Subscription Consulting Model: Your On-Demand AI Expert

 This model is ideal for companies seeking continuous support, strategic advice, and access to a network of expertise.
 It's like having a part-time AI consultant on your team, ready to assist whenever needed.